MusicPlayerDaemon/MPD/doc/user.rst

 On Linux, :program:`MPD` attempts to configure real-time scheduling for some threads that benefit from it.

-This is only possible you allow :program:`MPD` to do it.
+This is only possible if you allow :program:`MPD` to do it.
 This privilege is controlled by :envvar:`RLIMIT_RTPRIO` :envvar:`RLIMIT_RTTIME`.
 You can configure this privilege with :command:`ulimit` before launching :program:`MPD`:

 .. code-block:: none